Dennis Richardson (public servant)

+Dennis James Richardson, AC (born 14 May 1947) is an Australian retired public servant and diplomat who served as the Secretary of the Department of Defence from 2012 to 2017 and Secretary of the Department of Foreign Affairs from 2010 to 2012.
+He was previously the 10th Director-General of Security from 1996 to 2005 and the 19th Ambassador of Australia to the United States of America from 2005 to 2010.

 Background and career

 Richardson was keenly interested in current affairs as a boy.
 He attended the University of Sydney where he received a Bachelor of Arts with Honours (1965–68).
 He started his Australian Public Service career in the Department of External Affairs in 1969.
 His history supervisor had suggested he apply to the Department rather than continuing with plans to become a teacher.

 Between 1969 and 1986 Richardson had various positions in the Department of Foreign Affairs, including postings to Kenya, Papua New Guinea and Indonesia.
 In 1986 he was appointed Head of the Refugee and Humanitarian Branch in the Department of Immigration and Ethnic Affairs.
 In 1987, Richardson moved to the Department of Prime Minister and Cabinet, being appointed Head of the International Division in 1988.
 In 1990-91, Richardson was seconded to Prime Minister Bob Hawke's office where he served as Chief of Staff.
 In 1992, Richardson conducted a review of the Australian Intelligence Community Post Cold War.
 In 1993, Richardson was appointed Deputy Secretary of the Department of Immigration and Multicultural Affairs.
 He was Director-General of the Australian Security Intelligence Organization from October 1996 to May 2005.

 Richardson was Australian Ambassador to the United States of America (2005–2010) and Secretary of the Department of Foreign Affairs and Trade (2010–2012).
 While Australian Ambassador to the US he visited all 50 states, driving with his wife to all but Hawaii.